Yueh0315/in-class-coursework-friday/README.md

 # 10/16 Root_finding

-Compute the roots of function sin(x)/x - c with Newton’s iteration.
+Compute the roots of function $sin(x)/x - c$ with Newton’s iteration.

 1. Use IVP to check whether the interval has root or not